 Truebill is a free app with optional paid services as well as a Smart Savings feature.
 Here's a list of things that would show up as a Truebill charge or transfer on your bank or credit card statement.

 Smart Savings deposit - If you are seeing a regular amount (usually a round amount like $10 / week or month) going to Truebill this is likely not a charge but rather a transfer to your Truebill Smart Savings account.
 This is your own account at an FDIC insured bank and you have access to withdraw these funds at any time.
 To do so, simply open the Truebill app, tap on Smart Savings, then tap on the Savings goal you want to withdraw from, then tap the "Withdraw" button.

 Premium Services - If you are seeing a monthly transaction of $3, $4, $5, or $6 from Truebill, this is likely for Truebill Premium services.
+If you see a one time transaction of $36 or $48, this is likely for our annual Premium membership.
 When signing up for Premium users can choose a whole dollar amount as low as $3 / mo.
 You can cancel your subscription at any time from the Truebill App under Settings -> Premium.

 Bill Negotiation Fee - We charge a one-time fee of 40% of the first year savings (compare to other providers who charge 40% of two-year savings).
 While charges for bill negotiation are one-time we will - as a courtesy - setup a payment plan that can be between 2 and 6 months long.
 You can also request a payment plan if you prefer not to pay the fee in a lump sum.
 If you have questions or are unhappy with your negotiation, please contact us and we'll be happy to resolve the issue.